 In 1446 the Town spent £3.8s.01/2d in cleaning and repairing the Arch which may have helped it remain in good repair compared to the Westgate.
 The early eighteen hundreds saw it as a house of detention – a gaol for petty offenders and a prison for debtors.
 The top storey was for debtors but this was rarely used because of the scandalous conditions; rather than confine them in such a dungeon many local tradesmen let their debtors go free.
 The lower room was for criminals and, like the room above, was in a filthy and dilapidated state.
 No fire was allowed, sanitary conveniences were unknown and water had to be brought in by the jailer when it suited him to do so.

-With the prisons closure in 1884 the Town Council resolved that it should become a Museum and duly voted funds for its repair and improvements.
-A bakery, run by the Poad family beside the Arch, was purchased by Richard Peter who had it demolished and to a design by his son Otho Peter, and built a smaller Arch with pedestrian footpath for easier access to Southgate Street.
+With the closure of the prison in 1884 the Town Council resolved that it should become a Museum and duly voted funds for its repair and improvements.
+A bakery, run by the Poad family beside the Arch, was purchased by Richard Peter who had it demolished and to a design by his son Otho Peter and built a smaller Arch with pedestrian footpath for easier access to Southgate Street.
 Extensive improvements were made inside with battlements around the top of the Gateway and a plaque on the side of the building commemorating Queen Victoria’s Golden Jubilee completed the refurbishment.
-With the work completed in 1888 the Museum duly opened in January 1889.
+With the work completed in 1888, the Museum duly opened in January 1889.

 It was the Town’s Museum until the 1950s, then an antique shop for a number of years, followed by being used as a Gallery for the Arts and most recently a Photographic Studio.
 Today the building is vacant.
 (Taken from Launceston Town Council Southgate Arch page).